sedouard/flocker/docs/using/tryflocker.rst

 Visit http://172.16.255.251/ (or the IP of the second host that you are using).
 You will see that the count still persists, even though the container with the volume has moved between hosts.

-.. note:: Run the following from within the vagrant-flocker folder to check that the Redis container is running on the first host:
+Run the following from within the vagrant-flocker folder to check that the Redis container is running on the first host:

    .. code-block:: console

 	 you@laptop:~$ cd vagrant-flocker
 	 you@laptop:~$ vagrant ssh node2 -c "docker ps"

 You should see the Redis container in the output from Docker.

 If you are running on AWS, manually SSH onto the second node and run :code:`docker ps` to see the same output.

 Success!
 ^^^^^^^^